Spaceship Earth (Epcot): VIP Lounge

 A VIP lounge, operated by the pavilion sponsor, exists above the post-show area of Spaceship Earth.
 Employees of the current sponsoring company and their guests can relax in the lounge while visiting Epcot.
 The sponsor can also hold receptions in the space as well as conduct workshops and business presentations.
 When Spaceship Earth was without sponsorship from 2004 to 2005, the room was utilized for private events such as weddings and conventions.
 The layout is small and curved in shape, with one wall consisting of large windows where visitors can look out onto the park.

 When Siemens AG took over as sponsor, the lounge was given the name "Base21."
-In 2012, the name was dropped and it is now simply known as the "Siemens VIP Center."
-In August 2017, Siemens quickly left the lounge, and Disney took it over.
+In 2012, the name was dropped and it was then known as the "Siemens VIP Center" until Siemens' sponsorship contract ended in 2017.